nvitya/vihal/rv32i/ESP/README.md

 __WARNING: Wifi/Bluetooth support is not included and probably they won't ever work with VIHAL__ (For these parts is no hardware documentation available and the Espressif drivers are closed source)

+The ESP32-C3 does not have internal flash memory but it has relative large (400 kByte) internal RAM.
+Even when execution from the cached external flash memory (XIP) is supported by the device, this is not preferred by me.
+Code execution from RAM is much simpler and faster, and also has a big advantage, that the external Flash also can be used freely for data storage.

+The most of the VIHAL tests/examples for the ESP32 use self-flasing.

 ## Microcontrollers

 The full list of built-in microcontrollers can be found here: